isomerpages/moe-rafflesgirlssch/_admissions/Admission to RGS/Year 1 (Via DSA).md

 #### Important Note

 **Required Submission of Additional Documents**<br>
-Applicants may need to submit additional documents/videos via an e-form directly to RGS before 31 May 2023.
+Applicants may need to submit additional documents/videos via an [e-form](/files/2023%20webpage%20rgs-dsa_talentinfo%20(020523).pdf) directly to RGS before 31 May 2023.
 All documents/videos submitted will not be returned.
 Applicants MUST NOT submit original documents.
 Applicants must be prepared to produce the original documents for verification purposes upon request when necessary.

-For more information on the submission of additional documents/videos and the selection process/criteria of each talent aread, please click here.
+For more information on the submission of additional documents/videos and the selection process/criteria of each talent area, please click [here.](/files/2023%20webpage%20rgs-dsa_talentinfo%20(020523).pdf)

 #### Process Overview